Chelsey Amer, MS, RD, CDN, answers a common still mysterious bathroom question: Why is my pee bright yellow?

+Your bathroom habits might feel very, well, routine.
+So if you’ve recently taken a peek after you went to the bathroom and noticed bright yellow pee, it’s normal to be alarmed.
 As a registered dietitian, I get asked about near-fluorescent, bright yellow pee from concerned clients weekly.
-But there’s no need to fear.
-Typically, after starting a new supplement routine, your pee can turn bright yellow largely due to a certain type of vitamins.
+But there’s no need to fear—if it’s soon after you started a new supplement routine, your pee can turn a bright yellow hue from certain types of vitamins.

 For reference, your body can only absorb 27 milligrams of riboflavin at one time.
 Any amount over that threshold will likely result as an overflow of fluorescent yellow urine.
 (Fun fact: “flavin” in the vitamin’s name means yellow.)